Is Sibling Rivalry Secretly a Request for More Attention?

 “Do you see me?
 I need more of you.”

-Younger kids especially don’t have the language to say, “Hey, I’m feeling a little disconnected lately.”
+Younger kids especially don’t have the language to say,

-And when you zoom out just a little, there’s often something deeper going on.
+When you zoom out just a little, there’s often something deeper going on.

-It’s Not “Bad Parenting.”
-It’s Just… Life
+It’s Not “Bad Parenting”—It’s Real Life

-So, yeah, it’s easy to assume the kids are “fine” if they’re fed, safe, and distracted with an iPad.
+So yeah, it’s easy to assume the kids are “fine” if they’re fed, safe, and distracted with an iPad.

 It’s about whether they feel seen, heard, and valued.

-And one of the most common ways kids say, “I need more of you”?
+And one of the most common ways kids say,

 They pick a fight—with their sibling.